PeerHalvorsen/BarrenLandAnalysis/README.md

 #### LandGrid Class
 The LandGrid class is where all the major work is performed searching the grid.
-There are two constructors one which simply takes the rectangle coordinates and another which allows for a custom sized grid.
+There are two constructors, one which simply takes the rectangle coordinates and another which allows for a custom sized grid.
 This class also has four public methods.

 ##### getFertileAreas